HuCourt/uasl_data_gathering/uasl_lidar_stereo_gather/README.md

 ## Usage
 ### How to record stereo, LIDAR, and optitrack data :
 - Make sure a roscore is running.
-Run the launch file named get_lidar_stereo.launch.
-As parameters, you should specify cam_1_id and cam_2_id as parameters.
-To record, use the bag file record_stereo_lidar.launch and pass it the name of the bag to be created : bag_name.
+- If you want to get a separated output for images and lidar data (so 3 different topics), run the launch file named get_lidar_stereo_separated.launch.
+Else, the launch file get_lidar_stereo.launch combines all 3 into a single message.
+As parameters, you should specify cam_1_id and cam_2_id.
+The parameters can be defined in config/params.yaml.